Krizoi/ziplines/README.md

 ```lua
 Setup()
 ```
-If we run it or play it, we should get our desired results.<br>
+If we run it or play it, we should get our results.<br>
-Here is the script if you just want to add the system to your game:
+Here is the script if you want to add the system to your game:
 ```lua
 -- # Variables
 local CurveModule = require(script.curves)